our story

 A warm, down-to-earth Mainer who conquered Manhattan, Mary finds community wherever she puts down roots.
 After graduating from Fordham University with a bachelor’s degree in American studies and a master’s in urban studies, this self-described city person continued to make New York her home for another nine years, working for a fashion e-commerce company, a non-profit, and an international organization focusing on sustainable transportation.
 Curious and outgoing, she loved the city’s history, its architecture, and its magical, everyday features that draw strangers into each other’s lives—the busses that move people around so efficiently; the sidewalks that are the ecosystem of everyone coming together; and the coffee shops where neighbors connect in a New York minute.

-That same vibrant communal energy attracted Mary to Elephantine when she returned to New England, first as one of our afternoon regulars and now as an invaluable member of our Front of House team.
+That same vibrant communal energy attracted Mary to Elephantine when she returned to New England, first as one of our afternoon regulars and now as an invaluable member of our front of house team.
 Whether she’s greeting one of our guests or wearing her barista hat, Mary’s joy at the idea of turning strangers into friends makes Elephantine an immeasurably better place.
 An ardent fan of summer, Mary loves working in her garden and spending time at the Peirce Island pool.
 She also sits on Portsmouth’s Housing Blue Ribbon committee which focuses on supporting the city council’s efforts to bring affordable housing to Portsmouth.

 Madeline